WStr99/Orbital-Mechanics-Simulator/README.md

 # Orbital-Mechanics-Simulator
-This project is a modular Python suite for simulating and visualizing spacecraft orbits, orbital maneuvers, and interplanetary transfers.
+This project is an Object-Oriented modular Python suite for simulating and visualizing spacecraft orbits, orbital maneuvers, and interplanetary transfers.
 It includes support for gravity modeling, atmospheric drag, J2 perturbations, real-time COE tracking, and multiple simulation modes like Earth orbit and Earth-to-Mars transfer.

 ## Features